davidlinner/jsut-checklist-example/README.md

+# Getting started

+On the terminal run

+    npm install

+To start run

+    npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.